Your Sound Bullet

 If you require a more accurate listening to the signal, plug your headphones into the Sound Bullet’s headphone port and adjust its output level with the volume thumbwheel on the side.

 Charge your Sound Bullet using the provided USB-C cable.
 A full charge cycle takes about one hour and the device can be used while charging.

 The LED by the USB-C portindicates the charging state while the Sound Bullet is being charged.
 The LED lights up red while the battery is charging, and turns off when it’s fully charged.

 The function LED (11) next to the SEL button will blink white as a warning when the battery is:

 Consider recharging your Sound Bullet when the first ‘low battery’ warnings appear.

-The device may be used while ‘discharged’, however doing so may damage the battery and the main functions will stop after a few seconds.
+The device may still operate while out of charge.
+However doing so may damage the battery and the main functions will stop after a few seconds

 Typical Values and Tolerances